darthbatman/billboard-top-100/README.md

 });

 // chartName defaults to hot-100
-// date defaults to saturday of this week getChart((err, chart) => {
+// date defaults to Saturday of this week getChart((err, chart) => {
   if (err) console.log(err);
   console.log(chart);
 });

-// date defaults to saturday of this week getChart('rock-digital-song-sales', (err, chart) => {
+// date defaults to Saturday of this week getChart('rock-digital-song-sales', (err, chart) => {
   if (err) console.log(err);
   console.log(chart);